Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: Introduction

-where we have used $r(E)$ to denote the rank of $E$ and $r_2(G)$, where $G$ is an elementary abelian 2-group, to denote $\dim_{\F_2}(G)$.
-Theorem~\ref{mainellip} bounds the left hand side of (\ref{sum}) by 1.5, and thus the same bound holds for the average size of each of the terms on the right hand side of (\ref{sum}).
+where we have used $r(E)$ to denote the rank of $E$ and $r_2(G)$ (for an elementary abelian 2-group $G$) to denote $\dim_{\F_2}(G)$.
+Due to the inequality $2r_2(S_2(E))\leq 2^{r_2(S_2(E))}= |S_2(E)|$, Theorem~\ref{mainellip} bounds the mean of the left hand side of (\ref{sum}) by 1.5, and thus the same bound holds also for the average size of each of the terms on the right hand side of (\ref{sum}).
 In particular, the average size of $r_2(\SH_E[2])$ is also at most 1.5.
-Meanwhile, we will show in Section 5 that the mean size of $r_2(E[2])$ is 0, i.e., $0\%$ of elliptic curves possess rational 2-torsion.
+Meanwhile, it is elementary that the mean size of $r_2(E(\Q)[2])$ is 0, i.e., $0\%$ of elliptic curves possess rational 2-torsion.

-We will in fact prove a stronger version of Theorem \ref{mainellip}, namely: \begin{theorem} When elliptic curves $E:y^2=g(x)$, in any family defined by finitely many congruence conditions on the coefficients of $g$, are ordered by height, the average size of the $2$-Selmer group $S_2(E)$ is~$3$. \end{theorem} Thus the average size of the 2-Selmer group remains 3 even when one averages over any subset of elliptic curves defined by finitely many congruence conditions.
+We will in fact prove a stronger version of Theorem \ref{mainellip}, namely: \begin{theorem} When elliptic curves $E:y^2=x^3+Ax+B$, in any family defined by finitely many congruence conditions on the coefficients $A$ and $B$, are ordered by height, the average size of the $2$-Selmer group $S_2(E)$ is~$3$. \end{theorem} Thus the average size of the 2-Selmer group remains 3 even when one averages over any subset of elliptic curves defined by finitely many congruence conditions.
 We will actually prove Theorem~\ref{ellipcong} for an even larger class of families, including some that are defined by certain natural {\it infinite} sets of congruence conditions.

+We note that the boundedness of the average rank of elliptic curves has been known previously in certain special one-parameter families of elliptic curves.
+For example, in \cite{Fouvry}, Fouvry shows that the average rank is bounded in the family of cubic twists $y^2 = x^3+k$ as $k$ varies.
+In \cite{Heathbrown}, Heath-Brown shows that the average rank is bounded for the family of ``congruent number curves'' $y^2=x^3-d^2x$ as $d$ varies, and in fact he determines the exact distribution of 2-Selmer ranks, which implies that the average size of the 2-Selmer group in this family is 3.
+In more recent work, Swinnerton-Dyer \cite{SD} and Kane \cite{Kane} have proven that the same distributions hold for any family of quadratic twists of a single curve with full rational $2$-torsion.
+Our Theorem 1.1 shows that, as far as 2-Selmer ranks are concerned, general elliptic curves seem to behave, on average, in a manner similar to curves in a family of twists.

+In the function field case, the boundedness of the average rank of all elliptic curves was proven by de Jong~\cite{deJong}, who showed that for a finite field of characteristic not equal to 3, the average size of the 3-Selmer group of all elliptic curves over $\F_q(t)$ is bounded (and is in fact at most $4+\varepsilon(q)$ for an explicit function $\varepsilon(q)$ that tends to 0 as $q\to\infty$).
+Our main result, Theorem~1.1, may be viewed as a precise version of de Jong's theorem over the number field $\Q$, with the 3-Selmer group replaced by the 2-Selmer group.
+We will treat the case of the 3-Selmer group over $\Q$ in a forthcoming article.